isabella232/lob-address-verification-postcard/README.md

+# NOTE: This example was created on an outdated version of the Lob API.
+Please see the latest [Lob documentation](https://lob.com/docs)  for the most up-to-date information on integrating with Lob.

 # Lob Address Verification Postcard Example
 Node.js application using Lob, Hapi, and Mandrill to create a user registration form that will send an address validation postcard to a user when the register.